yeti/best-practices/docs/testing-best-practices.md

 - You're handling date manipulation logic.
 - You're handling string manipulation logic.
 - You're doing any custom logic that doesn't depend on a third-party API (library or external service).
+- You're doing any complex or confusing math.

 In general, you _should_ write integration tests when: